Lake Davenport Sailing Club

 8. Time Limits

-The overall time limit for all classes will be 90 minutes.
-When the time limit has expired, and no yacht from one or more classes has properly finished the course, the Race Committee shall abandon all races still in progress by displaying Code flag "N" and firing three (3) guns.
+The overall time limit for all classes is 90 minutes.
+When the time limit expires and no yacht from a class has finished, the Race Committee shall abandon all races still in progress (Code flag "N", three guns).

-If a boat in its Class finished its race in the time limit, then its finish shall stand and the remaining boats will be given their position as the PRO deems appropriate.
-All boats still racing 30 minutes after the first boat finishes will be given their position based on their current position on the race course.
+If a boat in its class finishes within the time limit, that finish stands and remaining boats will be given positions as the PRO deems appropriate.
+All boats still racing 30 minutes after the first finisher will be positioned by the PRO.
+If no boat reaches the first mark in 30 minutes, that class's race is abandoned.

 9. Protests

-1. The protest flag (Code flag "B") shall be red for Class C only.
-Class MC does not require a flag, according to Rule 61.1.
+A The protest flag (Code flag "B") shall be red for Class C only.
+Class MC does not require a flag per Rule 61.1.

-2. As soon as possible, but within 1 hour after the Race Committee lands, it must be notified of the racing number of the protested yacht(s) or other reason for the protest.
+B Within 1 hour after the Race Committee lands, notification must be given of the protested yacht's racing number or other reason for protest.

-4. Protest hearings will be held as soon as possible after the conclusion of the day's races.
+D Protest hearings will be held as soon as possible after the day's races conclude.

 10. Scoring

-Each class must determine its own method of scoring and must provide for the keeping of scoring records.
-The respective Fleet Captains should be contacted if questions or concerns arise.
-If fewer than three (3) boats in a class start a race, that race will not be valid for scoring.
-A minimum of five (5) races must be completed in a series in order for the Club to provide for that Series (not including Special Series).
+Each class must determine its own method of scoring and keep scoring records.
+Contact respective Fleet Captains with questions.
+If fewer than three (3) boats start, that race is not valid for scoring.
+A minimum of five (5) races must be completed in a series.

 11. Safety

-1. Each yacht in all classes shall carry one Coast Guard approved life preserver of the jacket or buoyant vest type for every person on board and must comply with the current civil boating regulations.
-Each racing yacht shall also carry one paddle.
-When Code flag "Y" is displayed, helmsmen and crews shall wear life jackets throughout the race or until the signal is struck.
-It is the responsibility of helmsmen and crews to wear life jackets when conditions warrant.
-A yacht will be disqualified for each race in which her helmsmen and/or crew does not properly respond to Code flag "Y".
+A When Code flag "Y" is displayed, helmsmen and crews shall wear life jackets throughout the race.
+A yacht will be disqualified for each race in which helmsmen and/or crew does not properly respond to Code flag "Y".

-2. Barges are a natural hazard of the race course.
-A Committee Boat will blast one long horn and start a yellow flashing light when a barge enters the race course.
-Any yacht will be immediately disqualified if it passes between a barge and the Committee Boat while the light is flashing.
-In the event a barge temporarily impedes the course to a mark, the Race Committee will fire one gun and display Code flag "M" (mark missing).
+B Barges: Towboats pushing barges require large distances to stop, and their wake and prop suction are very dangerous.
+A Committee Boat will blast one long horn and start a yellow flashing light when a barge enters the course.
+Any yacht passing between a barge and the Committee Boat while the light is flashing will be immediately disqualified.
+If a barge impedes the course to a mark, the Race Committee will display Code flag "M" (mark missing) and serve as the impeded mark until the barge passes.

-5. Special attention must be paid to the bike path users when Club members are arriving and departing Club property.
+E Special attention must be paid to bike path users when arriving and departing Club property.

-6. A disabled or capsized boat may receive outside help from other boats, including committee boats, recreational boats and competitors, without being disqualified.
-This rule shall apply to local LDSC events only, not including Polar Bear.
+F A disabled or capsized boat may receive outside help without disqualification.
+This applies to local LDSC events only, not including Polar Bear.

 12. Race Committee

-It is the responsibility of the Race Committee and ONLY the Race Committee to consult with the Race Committee Boat personnel about race courses and number of laps to be sailed prior to the warning signal.
+It is the responsibility of the Race Committee — and only the Race Committee — to consult with Race Committee Boat personnel about courses and laps prior to the warning signal.
 There will be no verbal communication with the Race Committee after the first Class flag is raised.
-Helmsmen wishing input on these matters should consult their respective Race Committee Representative.
+Helmsmen wishing input should consult their respective Race Committee Representative.

 13. Special Rules for Evening Series

 All races shall terminate at 8:15 P.M. or sunset, whichever comes first.
-If by 8:15 P.M. or sunset, one or more yachts of a class have completed the course within the time limit, all yachts of that class that have not finished will be scored the position of the last boat to finish plus 2.
+If one or more yachts finish within the time limit, unfinished yachts will be scored as last finisher plus 2.

 14. Spinnaker Rule

-A yacht not close hauled, which is in the act of setting, carrying or lowering a spinnaker shall have the right-of-way over all yachts not sailing the same leg of the course as she, and not in the act of setting, carrying or lowering a spinnaker.
+A yacht not close hauled, which is in the act of setting, carrying or lowering a spinnaker shall have right-of-way over all yachts not sailing the same leg and not handling a spinnaker.

 LDSC Perpetual Trophies